 Our world is changing.
 There is overwhelming consensus within the scientific community that human activity is causing our climate to change at a rapid and unnatural rate.

 Climate change is impacting life across the globe and we don't have to look far to see its effects.
-In the UK we have witnessed extremes in weather.
+In the UK we have witnessed extremes in weather over recent years.
 March 2012 was the fifth driest March recorded in the UK since records began in 1910, whereas April 2012 was the wettest April.
-Then we went from experiencing the wettest, mildest winter for 250 years across 2013/14, to seeing a new July temperature record of 36.7°C being set in 2015 (near Heathrow, London).
+Worldwide numerous weather events have been linked to climate change.

 Our earth is surrounded by a natural mixture of gases that shape our climate and weather patterns.
 These gases trap the right amount of heat inside the atmosphere to shape the environmental conditions necessary to sustain life on the planet.

 Around 100 years ago, humans began burning large quantities of fossil fuels such as petrol, oil and coal, to produce energy.
 These fuels are now essential for everything we need including light, heat, transport and most of the products we use daily.
 The problem is that when we burn these fuels, we release greenhouse gases (GHGs) such as carbon dioxide (CO2), methane (CH4) and nitrous oxide (NO) into the atmosphere.
 We currently emit around 30 billion tonnes of GHGs each year from human activities.
 The result of adding such a large volume of GHGs is that more and more heat is trapped in the atmosphere.